tiurzm/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-This is a reponsive portfolio, built using HTML and CSS.
+This is a mobile responsive portfolio, built using HTML and CSS.